 In June 2012, the 213th Massachusetts Conference Annual Meeting adopted a resolution to update the Conference's ONA Resolution of 1984 to include persons of all gender identities and gender expressions.
 See text here.

-The MA Conference now has 172 ONA churches, two ONA new church starts (one welcomed November 2017) and two seminaries that are ONA.
-Congratulations to these recently certified ONA churches in the MA Conference certified ONA in the past year (shown with their the national ONA number and month in which they were listed by the Coalition):
+The MA Conference now has 176 ONA churches with full standing and two ONA new church starts.
+Congratulations to these ONA churches in the MA Conference certified ONA in the past year (shown with their the national ONA number and the month in which they were certified by the Coalition):